Amadeus vs Sabre vs Galileo: Which GDS is Right for Your Travel Business?

 Sabre

 Offers Sabre Red 360 and Dev Studio APIs for travel shopping, reservations, loyalty, and itinerary management.
+If you’re planning to implement Sabre GDS for your business, here’s a detailed guide on how to integrate Sabre API.

 Galileo (By Travelport)

-Part of Travelport, Galileo originated in the UK and now operates in over 180 countries with a 25% global market share.
+Part of Travelport, Galileo originated in the UK and now operates in over 180 countries with a 22% global market share.
 Travelport Universal API provides unified access to air, hotel, car, pricing, and NDC content.

 Choosing the right GDS platform is important for travel agencies, as each system offers unique strengths in booking capabilities, global reach, integration, and support.

-Booking Capabilities and Travel Content
+Booking Capabilities & Travel Coverage

 Amadeus is renowned for its vast inventory, connecting to over 490 airlines, 770,000 hotel properties, 69 car rental companies, 43 rail carriers, and 53 cruise and ferry lines.
 It excels in both air and non-air bookings, making it a top choice for agencies seeking comprehensive content.